OFS/opae-sdk/doc/src/fpga_tools/readme.md

        function id of FPGA resource

     -G, --guid
-       specify what guid to use for the AFC enumeration
+       specify what guid to use for the accelerator enumeration

 ## CONFIGURATION ##
 fpgamux uses a configuration file (in JSON format) to determine what software components to instantiate and